patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/banner/banner.md

   <img src="./img/placement-1.png" alt="Padding when banner is placed above and below the page" />

 - **When placed above the main content area,** there should be no padding above the banner, and in most cases there should be 24px padding below it.
-The only exception is when breadcrumbs are directly below the banner &mdash; in that case, the padding should be 16px.
+The only exception is when breadcrumbs are directly below the banner &mdash; in that case, the padding should be 16px below the banner.

   <img src="./img/placement-2.png" alt="Padding when banner is placed above the main content area of the page" />